James-Bray19/Topology-Optimisation/README.md

 If you encounter any issues, have suggestions for improvements, or need assistance, please feel free to reach out to me.

-To edit the Unity project, download all files and import to unity hub.
+To edit the Unity project, please contact me for the files, since they were too large for the repo.